Ordinal number: Topology and ordinals

-Any ordinal number can be made into a topological space by endowing it with the order topology; this topology is discrete if and only if the ordinal is a countable cardinal, i.e. at most ω.
-A subset of ω + 1 is open in the order topology if and only if either it is cofinite or it does not contain ω as an element.
+Any ordinal number can be made into a topological space by endowing it with the order topology.
+This topology is discrete if and only if it is less than or equal to ω.
+In contrast, a subset of ω + 1 is open in the order topology if and only if either it is cofinite or it does not contain ω as an element.

 See the Topology and ordinals section of the "Order topology" article.